Eastern Chicken Turtle

 Coloration and Pattern: Carapace brown to olive with a reticulate (netlike) pattern of yellow to light brown; black spots may be present on ventral side of the marginal scutes, especially posteriorly; hingeless plastron plain yellow with a poorly defined, faded blotch posteriorly on it in some individuals; an elongated black stripe occurs on bridge on some individuals but is absent in others; neck with thin yellow stripes on black skin; each foreleg with a broad yellow stripe anteriorly; vertical alternating yellow-and-black stripes on rear of thighs.

-Sexual Dimorphism: Five adult females from the Virginia population averaged 182.6 ± 17.7 mm CL (153.7-200.0) and 165.4 ± 16.1 mm PL (139.1- 180.0).
+Sexual Dimorphism: Five adult females from the Virginia Beach population averaged 182.6 ± 17.7 mm CL (153.7-200.0) and 165.4 ± 16.1 mm PL (139.1- 180.0).
 Two females weighed 523 g and 974 g.
 Three adult males averaged 128.4 ± 14.3 mm CL (117.8-144.6), 112.9 ± 14.2 mm PL (103.4-129.2), and 281.7 ± 97.2 g body mass (205-391).
 Sexual dimorphism index based on CL was 0.42.
 Females have higher domed shells than males.
 The cloacal opening extends beyond the posterior edge of the carapace in males.
 Precloacal tail length in one female was 6.2 mm and was 15.2-22.2 mm (ave. = 19.0 ± 3.5) in three males.
+Based on 21 females captured at the Isle of Wight County site, the average size was 180.5 mm CL (107-224) with a maximum weighed 1,623 g.
+Males (N=32) averaged 137.6 mm CL (96-170) with a maximum weight of 627 g.

 Juveniles: Juveniles are colored and patterned as adults but are brighter.
 Hatchlings from Florida were 28-32 mm PL (ave. = 30.1) and weighed 8.1-9.0 g (ave. = 8.5) (D. Jackson, 1988).
-No Virginia hatchlings have been found.
+Two hatchlings captured in May from Isle of Wight County both measured 32 mm CL.
+Two yearling turtles also captured in May measured 38 mm and 37 mm CL.

 Confusing Species: No other Virginia turtle has such a long head and neck.
 Chrysemys picta has a flattened shell, brightly colored marginals, and usually 2 yellow spots behind each eye.
-Pseudemys rubriventris has reddish vertical streaks on the pleural scutes and Trachemys scripta has a yellow vertical bar or reddish patch behind the eye.
+Pseudemys rubriventris has reddish vertical streaks on the pleural scutes and Trachemys scripta has a yellow vertical bar or reddish stripe behind the eye.
 The 1st vertebral scute contacts the cervical and 2 marginals in these species.

 Geographic Variation: None in Virginia.
 Schwartz (1956b) described the variation in color and pattern in each of the three subspecies.

-Biology: In Virginia, the Chicken Turtle occupies freshwater, interdunal, cypress ponds.
+Biology: In Virginia, the Chicken Turtle occupies freshwater, interdunal, cypress ponds, and sinkholes.
 Elsewhere in its range it inhabits ponds, lakes, ditches, and cypress swamps (Ernst and Barbour, 1989a).
 It is a basking turtle.
 J. W. Gibbons (pers. comm.) has captured these turtles in every month of the year in South Carolina, although they have been most abundant in March and April.
-Terrestrial movement occurs in both sexes in the Virginia locality, and some individuals spend considerable time on land just beneath the ground surface (K. A. Buhlmann, pers. comm.)
+Terrestrial movement occurs in both sexes in the Virginia localities, and some individuals spend considerable time on land just beneath the leaf litter (K. A. Buhlmann, pers. comm.; J.D.
+Kleopfer pers comm.)
+A radio-telemetry study conducted at the Isle of Wight County site showed brumation occurs terrestrially and that turtle may remain in the ponds as late as early December.
+Brumation occurred in forested areas under leaf litter (Kleopfer unpublished data).

 Ernst and Barbour (1972) noted that Chicken Turtles are omnivorous and have been observed to eat crayfish, tadpoles, and aquatic plants, but D. Jackson (1988) stated that it is a "strict carnivore that feeds primarily on arthropods."
 A single road-killed specimen from the Virginia population had eaten a crayfish and a carabid beetle.
+While being temporarily held in preparation for a radio-telemetry study, Kleopfer observed that a chicken turtle had defecated the wings of an odonate, which appeared to be that of an unknown species of dragonfly.

 References for Life History